rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **AO shape modifier** - Ambient occlusion - weight against shading flat areas.
 Increase if you get deep shade in almost flat areas.
 Decrease if you get no-shade in concave areas areas that are shallow, but deep enough that they should be occluded.

 **AO max depth diff** - Ambient occlusion biggest depth difference to allow, as percent of depth.
 Prevents nearby objects casting shade on distant objects.
 Decrease if you get dark halos around objects.
 Increase if holes that should be shaded are not.

-**Fast FXAA threshold** - Shouldn't need to change this.
-Smoothing starts when the step shape is stronger than this.
-Too high and some steps will be visible.
-Too low and subtle textures will lose detail.

-**Sharpen lighten ratio** - Sharpening looks most realistic if highlights are weaker than shade.
-The change in colour is multiplied by this if it's getting brighter.

 Tips